 1.1.3 The USet Interface: Unordered Sets

-The USet interface represents an unordered set of elements.
-This is a set in the mathematical sense.
+The USet interface represents an unordered set of unique elements, mimicking a mathematical set.
 A USet contains n distinct elements; no element appears more than once; the elements are in no specific order.
 A USet supports the following operations: